DataDog/integrations-extras/jfrog_platform/README.md

 Add all attributes as facets from **Facets** > **Add** (on the left side of the screen in Logs) > **Search**.

-### Step 3 Install JFrog Platform Tile
+### Step 3 JFrog platform tile
-If you have not installed the JFrog Platform tile yet, install the tile.
+If you have not installed the JFrog platform tile yet, install the tile.

-### Step 4 Open JFrog Artifactory Dashboard
+### Step 4 JFrog Artifactory Dashboard
 Go to Dashboard -> Dashboard List, find `JFrog Artifactory Dashboard` and open it.

 ### Step 5 Search for logs
-Logs can be access in the UI under  **Logs** > **Search**.
+Access your [logs][5] in Datadog.
 Select the specific source mentioned in the Fluentd configuration (`fluentd` in configuration example above) to retrieve logs.

 [1]: https://github.com/jfrog/charts